huijing/slides/98-front-zurich-2022/README.md

 And even though this survey has a relatively small sample size of 8075 developers, it still prompted me to wonder why and how Grid's usage numbers could be higher.

+Among the 13 links I have in my bookmarks bar, I could only find Grid usage on CodePen, Discord, Imbox and Spotify.
+And only Spotify seemed to really embrace Grid as a page layout tool.
+Named grid areas and all.

 I have a theory.

 It has to do with how people have been using and building for the web over the years.
 Once the web protocol and source code was released into the public domain, it really started to take off.
 People started creating websites left-right-and-centre.